olavea/Rubys-TimeShip/content/treasure/index.md

 ---
 😺

-**A three month private coaching program to get your skill-building back on track.**
+**A six week private coaching program to get your skill-building-ship afloat again.**

-Use Your Strengths – Build better habits – Say good bye to bad attitudes – Present yourself more Truthfully
+Use Your Strengths – Build better habits – Say good bye to bad Attitudes – Present yourself more Truthfully

 Apply Now >>

 ## Does your skill-building feel stuck?

-- You’re doing good work, but you’re building too ... skill.
+- You’re doing good work, but your skill-building is no good.
 - Your focus is all over that map - a ... one week, an ... the next.
 You might be getting better at doing your work, but you’re not getting better at building your skillS.